bilalazh/Vimium-Conf/README.md

 ## Configuration Files

-Vimium offers powerful customization options primarily through two dedicated files:
+Vimium offers powerful customization through two dedicated files:

 ### `custom.css`

-This CSS file empowers you to visually tailor Vimium's interface elements.
-Key areas you can customize include:
+This CSS file allows you to visually tailor Vimium's interface elements, such as:

-*   **Hint Markers**: Adjust colors, font sizes, backgrounds, and more for the clickable hints.
+*   **Hint Markers**: Customize colors, fonts, and backgrounds.
-*   **Heads-Up Display (HUD)**: Style the command line, status messages, and other overlays.
+*   **Heads-Up Display (HUD)**: Style the command line and overlays.
-*   **Find Mode**: Modify the appearance of the search bar and highlighted text.
+*   **Find Mode**: Modify the appearance of the search bar.

 ### `config.json`

-This JSON file provides advanced control over Vimium's behavior and functionality.
-It allows you to configure:
+This JSON file provides advanced control over Vimium's behavior and functionality, allowing you to configure:

-*   **Key Mappings**: Remap default commands or define entirely new keyboard shortcuts.
+*   **Key Mappings**: Remap commands or define new shortcuts.
-*   **Search Engines**: Set up custom search providers for quick access via the omnibar.
+*   **Search Engines**: Set up custom search providers.
-*   **Blacklist/Whitelist**: Control Vimium's activation on specific URLs or domains.
+*   **Blacklist/Whitelist**: Control Vimium's activation on specific URLs.
-*   **General Settings**: Fine-tune various other preferences and operational aspects.
+*   **General Settings**: Fine-tune various preferences.

 ## How to Use